 Again, here's an example of a long trade using the MT5 platform:

 Source: MetaTrader 4 Supreme Edition - BCH/USD Chart - M30 chart - Data Range: 1 December, 2017 - 4 December, 2017 - Please Note: Past performance does not indicate future results, nor is it a reliable indicator of future performance.

 Trading Bitcoin Cash CFDs with MetaTrader 5

 This enhancement is the future of online trading because MetaTrader 5, which retains the usability and the looks of MT4, is incomparably more advanced and feature-packed software, both on the client side and on the server side.
-This means that it's able to support even more instruments, markets, exchanges and trading setups, with almost no limits on flexibility or scalability – and that's really good news for our traders!
+This means that it's able to support even more instruments, markets, exchanges, and trading setups, with almost no limits on flexibility or scalability.
+This new, revamped platform offers (but is not limited to) the following:

-Besides trading Bitcoin Cash versus the US Dollar (BCH/USD), Admiral Markets clients can also choose to trade CFDs on Bitcoin versus the US Dollar (BTC/USD), Ether versus the US Dollar (ETH/USD), Litecoin versus the US Dollar (LTC/USD) and Ripple versus the US Dollar (XRP/USD).
+Besides trading Bitcoin Cash versus the US Dollar (BCH/USD), Admiral Markets clients can also choose to trade CFDs on Bitcoin versus the US Dollar (BTC/USD), Ether versus the US Dollar (ETH/USD), Litecoin versus the US Dollar (LTC/USD) and Ripple versus the US Dollar (XRP/USD) to name a few.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.